blueYOSHI9000/LM2-Rank-Calculator/README.md

 ## Todo:
 - multiple languages?
 - make sure the sw replaced outdated versions (done manually rn - also not exactly needed when the site is done)
+- list of gold greenies & bonus challenges, could have an icon to the right of each level with a gold greenie/bonus challenge icon and when clicked on opens a modal with screenshots

 ## Credits
 - Score calculations & list of score requirements: https://www.reddit.com/r/LuigisMansion/comments/1cp0ah6/comment/l3om03i/